 Tottenham and Sunderland are also still searching for their first wins after draws on Saturday.

-In a lively final 10 minutes at Leicester, Dele Alli put Tottenham in front but it was quickly cancelled out by Riyad Mahrez, who preserved the hosts' unbeaten start to the season.
+In a lively final 10 minutes at Leicester, Dele Alli headed Tottenham in front but it was quickly cancelled out by Riyad Mahrez, who preserved the hosts' unbeaten start to the season.

 Former Tottenham striker Jermain Defoe was on target, securing Sunderland's first point of the season by canceling out Bafetimbi Gomis' goal in a 1-1 draw with Swansea.

 Crystal Palace has six points from a possible nine after Bakary Sako scored his first goal for the team to clinch a 2-1 win over Aston Villa.

 In Norwich, Xherdan Shaqiri marked his Stoke debut by setting up Mame Biram Diouf's opener but Russell Martin equalized in one of several games that required drinks breaks due to the heat.